 a.
 Navigate to the Users list in the JumpCloud admin UI and select '+' to add a new user.

 b.
 Fill in the required User account information.
 In order for the new account to be provisioned in Office 365, the email must be that of the primary domain mapped within Office 365, and unique to your organization.

 When adding users who are new to JumpCloud, and new to Office 365 (for example, new hires), you must follow the below sequence of steps:

-- Add the new user to JumpCloud, setting a default password (use this step if Office 365 is also managing email chores i.e. JumpCloud cannot send them an email, as they do not yet have a Office 365 email account).
+- Add the new user to JumpCloud, setting a default password (use this step if Office 365 is also managing email chores i.e. JumpCloud cannot send them an email, as they do not yet have an Office 365 email account).
 Further, if you don't specify a password when creating the user, JumpCloud will no longer be able to send emails to that user going forward, and you'll have to contact JumpCloud support to unlock the user's email.

 - Add the new user to Office 365 by selecting 'Office 365' under 'Directories' in the User Details section